Palindrome in C without Using String Functions: A Comprehensive Guide

 Explanation

-This program defines a function isPalindrome that checks whether a given string is a palindrome.
-The start and end pointers are used to iterate through the string from both ends without relying on string functions.
-The pointers are moved towards each other, and characters are compared until they meet in the middle.
+The program gives the definition of a function isPalindrome that checks if a specified string is a palindrome.
+The starting and ending pointers are used to traverse through the string from both ends without using any string operation.
+These pointers are moved inwards as comparison takes place among letters until they meet at the middle.

 Conclusion